shkan/Spv/README.md

 >
 > • Set admin as your Telegram ID.
 ------------------------
-To start the bot, run `./launch.sh`.
+To start the bot, run `bash launch.sh`.
 To stop the bot, press Ctrl+c twice.

 You may also start the bot with `lua bot.lua`, but then it will not restart automatically.
 -----------------------